digidotcom/xbee-micropython/samples/power_management/set_sleep/README.md

 1. Plug the XBee3 radio module into the XBee adapter and connect it to your computer's USB port.
-2. Using XCTU configure the sleep mode (**SM**) of the module to be managed from MicroPython.
+2. Using XBee Studio, configure the sleep mode (**SM**) of the module to be managed from MicroPython.
 Depending on the module you have, the value of the **SM** setting changes:

        Cellular devices:  SM = Normal [0]
        RF devices:        SM = MicroPython Sleep [6]